Disclosure Games with Large Evidence Spaces: Disclosure of Trading Record

-This section models the leading example of left-censored disclosure in Section \ref{sec1}.
+We model the interaction between the hedge fund manager and the investor as a disclosure game with left censoring technology of disclosure.
 The hedge fund manager is the sender, and the investor is the receiver.
-The two possible states, \(G\) and \(B\), corresponds to the hedge fund being a success and a failure, respectively.
+The state of the world is binary and corresponds to the hedge fund's quality.
+With probability \(\pi_1\in(0,1)\), the state is bad (\(\omega_1=0\)); with probability \(\pi_2=1-\pi_1\), the state is good (\(\omega_2=1\)).